2017+ Fiat 124 RoadsterSport Exhaust Installation Instructions

 Full exhaust combo (Muffler delete, Midpipe, Cross-over pipe): Follow all steps 1-38

 Muffler delete ONLY: Steps 1, 5, 6, 7, 27, 28, 35

 The rear brake should be set and the car in gear and the car should then be safely raised and supported on a lift or with jack stands on a level solid surface (never work under a car held up by only a jack!!!).

 1. Remove the plastic cover on the underside of the car just ahead of the rear right tire.
 There are 3 bolts and one plastic clip.
 10mm socket for the bolts and a small flathead screwdriver for the clip.

 2. Remove the X shaped brace from the bottom of the car.
 4 bolts, use 12mm socket.

 3. Remove the cross-brace from the bottom of the car.
 4 bolts, use 12mm socket.

 4. Remove the engine cover from the underside of the front subframe/engine.
 9 bolts, use 12mm socket.

-6. Remove the two bolts that join the muffler to the midpipe.
+6. Remove the two bolts shown above that join the muffler to the midpipe.
 Use 14mm socket.

 8. Spray soapy water on the single rubbing bushing that suspends the rear of the midpipe.
 Then remove the bushing from the midpipe.
 Leave the bushing attached to the car.